The scenery_builder

 An example model for a building is available here.
 After transforming the floorplan model into its composable representation, generate the artefacts by passing the folder with the JSON-LD models as inputs:

-floorplan generate -i hospital/json-ld -o hospital/gen
+floorplan generate -i hospital/json-ld -o gen/hospital mesh gazebo occ-grid door-keyframes polyline tasks

 That should generate the following files: